diff

 --no-obfuscate Disable obfuscation of sensitive/secret data

-only names of changes objects are shown instead of showing all
+changes objects are shown instead of showing all changes.